vincentleeuwen/python-cooking-with-objects/README.md

 ### 4. Add a fetch method to the Storage class

-- Create a check_storage method that takes an ingredient as a argument and finds it for you in the storage
+- Create a check_storage method that takes an ingredient as an argument and finds it for you in the storage

 ```python
 def check_storage(self, ingredient):